Harvard Extension Courses in Social Sciences

 SSCI E-495 Section 1 (16776)

-Fall 2022
+Fall 2024

-Advanced Research Methods in the Social Sciences
+Advanced Research Methods in the Social Sciences: Quantitative Designs

 Chase H. Harrison PhD, Senior Preceptor in Survey Methodology, Harvard University

-This course surveys a wide range of research methods in the social sciences.
-The purpose of this course is to teach the theory and application of those research methods to help students create well-designed thesis projects.
-It gives students a sound grounding in a broad range and variety of approaches, designs, statistical techniques, and methods to conducting social science research, both qualitative and quantitative.
-Focus is on developing analytical thinking skills, identifying research questions, formulating hypotheses, operationalizing ways to test them, and drawing conclusions based on logical analysis of the source testimony.
-It is ideally suited for Master of Liberal Arts candidates who are looking for a thesis topic or who would like to do more research on a possible thesis topic, as well as others who are interested in pursuing graduate study in the social sciences.
+This course surveys empirical research methods in the social sciences.
+The purpose of this course is to teach the theory and application of hypothesis-based empirical research methods to help students create well-designed thesis projects.
+It gives students a sound grounding in a broad range and variety of approaches, including experimental designs, surveys, case studies, and mixed-methods research, with special attention to sampling, measurement, and threats to validity.
+The focus is on developing analytical thinking skills, identifying empirical research questions, formulating hypotheses, operationalizing ways to test them, and drawing conclusions based on statistical techniques.
+Readings are drawn from government, international relations, psychology, and other similar fields.
+The course is ideally suited for Master of Liberal Arts candidates preparing to undertake empirical thesis research as well as others interested in developing their methodological toolkit.

-SSCI E-495 Section 1 (25363)
+SSCI E-496 Section 1 (26901)

-Spring 2023
+Spring 2025

-Advanced Research Methods in the Social Sciences
+Advanced Research Methods in the Social Sciences: Qualitative Approaches

-This course surveys a wide range of research methods in the social sciences.
-The purpose of this course is to teach the theory and application of those research methods to help students create well-designed thesis projects.
-It gives students a sound grounding in a broad range and variety of approaches, designs, statistical techniques, and methods to conducting social science research, both qualitative and quantitative.
-Focus is on developing analytical thinking skills, identifying research questions, formulating hypotheses, operationalizing ways to test them, and drawing conclusions based on logical analysis of the source testimony.
-It is ideally suited for Master of Liberal Arts candidates who are looking for a thesis topic or who would like to do more research on a possible thesis topic, as well as others who are interested in pursuing graduate study in the social sciences.
+With an emphasis on qualitative approaches, this course surveys a wide range of research methods in the social sciences.
+The purpose of this course is to teach the theory and application of these research methods to help students create well-designed thesis projects.
+It gives students a sound grounding in a broad range and variety of methods including phenomenology, ethnography, case study, grounded theory, and narrative research, with special attention to interviewing, observational techniques, and emergent design.
+The focus is on developing analytical thinking skills, identifying research questions, and developing conclusions based on the collection and analysis of primary data.
+The course is ideally suited for Master of Liberal Arts candidates preparing to undertake qualitative thesis research as well as others interested in developing their methodological toolkit.

-SSCI E-597b Section 1 (16730)
+SSCI E-597b Section 1 (17260)

-Fall 2022
+Fall 2024

 Identity Precapstone: Theory and Research

-Cynthia A. Meyersburg PhD, Lecturer in Extension, Harvard University
+Alexandra Sedlovskaya PhD, Lecturer in Extension, Harvard University

-SSCI E-599b Section 1 (26310)
+SSCI E-599b Section 1 (26902)

-Spring 2023
+Spring 2025

 Identity Capstone: Bridging Research and Practice

-Cynthia A. Meyersburg PhD, Lecturer in Extension, Harvard University
+Alexandra Sedlovskaya PhD, Lecturer in Extension, Harvard University

 Prerequisites: Registration is limited to officially admitted capstone track candidates in the Master of Liberal Arts, psychology or anthropology.
-Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone), and have successfully completed the precapstone course, SSCI E-597b, in the previous fall term.
+Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other degree-fulfilling course registration is allowed simultaneously with the capstone), and have successfully completed the precapstone course, SSCI E-597b, in the previous fall term.
 Candidates who do not meet these degree requirements are dropped from the course.